csurgay/ansible-training/lessons/15_BestPractice/README.md

-# Section xx: Ansible Best Practice
+# Section 15: Ansible Best Practice

 ### In this section the following subjects will be covered